Kamui-Hebertt/Fish-scene-React-Three-Fiber-/README.md

 deploy link: https://fish-scene-react-three-fiber.vercel.app

-click on the lick and wait about 5 seconds
+click on the link and wait about 5 seconds